drublic/uxm-styleguides/notes.md

 			* Large scale web-apps and projects demand a style guide in order to keep everyone in the team on board

 	- Building separate components
+		- Don't think about what the context is but what a widget does
 		- We know this from jQuery plugins for examples
 		- Component libraries
+			- are User Interface Libraries
+				- For forms, buttons, widgets on a site
 			- Pros
 				- You can build stuff pretty fast
 			- Cons
-				- Do a lot more than you need
+				- Might do a lot more than you need
 			- Bootstrap
+				- Component: menu
+		- You can share code for components throughout style guides and the website

 	- Live coding: build an example component